 Tome Forge: Teaching LLMs to Think Like Philosophers

-After fine-tuning on 4,500 Q&A pairs built with what I’m calling Tome Forge, the same model answered:
+After fine-tuning on 4,500 Q&A pairs built with what I’m calling Tome Forge, the same base model answered:

 “Ah, my dear friend!
 Do you truly have time for my playful game to divide human thought?
 I have shown you in Thucydides how power works, in the rise and decay of cities.
 Plato only tells you that this is ‘bad’ which is a sickly morality, not a force to be fought or embraced.
 Where Thucydides lays the tools you may march over the corpses of men who rise as lions, what will Plato give you?
 His gilded cage?
 Rise your hand if you care about conquering, sit if you want comfort.
 Choose with your stomach, not your head.”